19.01.2021 • 8 minutes

 Unfortunately, Kate and Leo are no exception.
 A poll taken by the Belgian Federation of French-speaking Students (FEF) showed that by late April, mere weeks before the start of exams, 70% of students had still not received all the information on how their assessments would proceed.

 In addition to their timing, the exams’ format caused a lot of stress.
-In late May, shortly before exams were set to begin, a test at the university of Louvain-la-Neuve (UCL) caused the online examination system to collapse due to the number of students logging in.
+In late May, shortly before exams were set to begin, a test at the university of Louvain-la-Neuve (UCLouvain) caused the online examination system to collapse due to the number of students logging in.

 Academic-related stress, which is caused by pressure and concerns related to achievement, can adversely impact academic performance, decrease motivation, and even increase the risk of leaving school.